marcoA152/ESP32-scraper-livemapper/README.md

 the code asks for the page every 15min, it is about 44Kb, i don't think is a big load for the servers..
 To avoid too much scrolling i have divided the program in different functions, read the comments

-here the code pasting is really a mess... i put the .ino files directly.

 i've used the tabs feature of the arduino IDE so i have different .ino files.

-this is the latest version of the code, there's a lot of efforts, so i'll appreciate any suggestion! for the straightening of the led brightness for low values, for the "map" function for floating point variables and for the use of the second core on the ESP32, i have only a lot of fun so read on the comments on the .ino files on github!
+this is the latest version of the code, there's a lot of efforts, so i'll appreciate any suggestion!

+- for the straightening of the led brightness for low values,
+- for the "map" function for floating point variables
+- and for the use of the second core on the ESP32, read on the comments on the .ino files on github!

 as upload settings i've used Tools: Partition Scheme: NO OTA to have more space for this huge code